txm676/gambin/cran-comments.md

-##This is a resubmission
+##This is a new submission
-I have added () after function names in the DESCRIPTION file and in the vignettes.
+New version of the package that contains a new dataset

 ##Test environments